Education Dept.'s inspector general calls for Western Governors to repay $713 million in federal aid

 The findings of the audit, which began more than four years ago, were not a surprise to most observers.

-That’s because the inspector general relied on a 1992 federal law that defines aid eligibility for distance education programs, which many have said poses a problem for WGU, some other competency-based programs, and possibly online education writ large.
+That’s because the Office of Inspector General, which is led by Kathleen Tighe, relied on a 1992 federal law that defines aid eligibility for distance education programs, which many have said poses a problem for WGU, some other competency-based programs, and possibly online education writ large.

 The audit report said most courses at WGU do not meet the distance education requirement because they were not designed for regular and substantive interaction between students and faculty members.
 Those courses instead should have been labeled as correspondence courses, according to the inspector general.